quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part21_Looking_Deeper.md

 ---

 #### Concept: Parameterized Function Approximation
-Background context explaining that parameterized functions are used in reinforcement learning where the policy is represented by a weight vector \( w \).
-The state space is much larger than the number of components in \( w \), leading to an approximate solution.
+Background context explaining that parameterized functions are used in reinforcement learning where the policy is represented by a weight vector $w $.
+The state space is much larger than the number of components in $ w$, leading to an approximate solution.

 :p What is the role of parameterized function approximation in reinforcement learning?
 ??x
-Parameterized function approximation plays a crucial role in handling large state spaces by representing policies with a weight vector \( w \).
+Parameterized function approximation plays a crucial role in handling large state spaces by representing policies with a weight vector $w $.
 This allows for more flexible and scalable solutions compared to methods that cannot handle high-dimensional spaces.
-However, due to the vastness of the state space relative to the number of components in \( w \), only approximate solutions are possible. x??
+However, due to the vastness of the state space relative to the number of components in $ w$, only approximate solutions are possible. x??

 ---